-If in the example bad news occurs and the value plummets to .2, there will be a crash.
+If in the two-period example of Section II bad news occurs and the value plummets in the last period to .2, there will be a crash.
 This is a crash in the fundamentals.
 There is nothing the government can do to avoid it.
-But the economy is far from the crash in period 0.
+But the economy is far from the crash in the starting period.
 It hasn't happened yet.
 The marginal buyer thinks the chances of a fundamentals crash are only 31%.
 The average buyer thinks the fundamentals crash will occur with just 15% probability.